Jorge Polanco Preview, Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the 29th-ranked team ERA among all league pitching staffs (5.54).
+- The Athletics have a 5.55 team ERA that ranks 29th among all league pitching staffs.

-- Athletics pitchers combine to give up 206 total home runs at a clip of 1.3 per game (fifth-most in the league).
+- Athletics pitchers combine to give up 208 total home runs at a rate of 1.3 per game (fifth-most in baseball).

-- The Athletics are sending Estes (0-1) out to make his second start of the season.

-- His last appearance came on Wednesday against the Seattle Mariners, when the right-hander went 4 2/3 innings, surrendering five earned runs while allowing six hits.
+- In his last appearance on Friday against the Detroit Tigers, the right-hander tossed five innings, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.